NajiElKotob/Awesome-Python/README.md

    * [Matplotlib](https://matplotlib.org/index.html) - Matplotlib is a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
    * [Seaborn](https://seaborn.pydata.org/) - Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
    * [Plotly](https://plot.ly/python/) - Plotly's Python graphing library makes interactive, publication-quality graphs online.
 Examples of how to make line plots, scatter plots, area charts, bar charts, error bars, box plots, histograms, heatmaps, subplots, multiple-axes, polar charts, and bubble charts.
+* Machine Learning
+  * [Scikit-learn](https://scikit-learn.org/stable/) - Simple and efficient tools for data mining and data analysis
+  * [TensorFlow](https://www.tensorflow.org/) - The core open source library to help you develop and train ML models.
+Get started quickly by running Colab notebooks directly in your browser.
+  * [PyTorch](https://pytorch.org/) - An open source deep learning platform that provides a seamless path from research prototyping to production deployment.
+  * [Keras](https://keras.io/) - Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.